EGR 133 : Computer Configuration and Repair

 This hands-on course covers PC components and PC configuration.
 Students use system diagnostics to analyze and repair PC system faults.
 The course emphasizes troubleshooting and replacing individual system components such as memory, hard drives, floppy drives, video cards, and modems.
 This hardware approach provides real-world computer repair and maintenance experience.
 Three lecture hours and three laboratory hours per week.
 Instructional Support Fee applies.
 Gen. Ed.
 Competencies Met: Information Literacy.

-1. Identify & describe past and present PC architecture and components.
+Upon successful completion of this course, students will be able to: 1.
+Identify and describe past and present PC architecture and components.
 2. Demonstrate troubleshooting skills to solve common PC problems.
 3. Use computer terminology fluently.
-4. Reed and utilize appropriate manufacturers data sheets.
+4. Read and utilize appropriate manufacturer data sheets.
 5. Develop hands on skills to disassemble, replace, or install all functional PC components.
 6. Utilize the Internet for PC related information research.

 Overview